-The members of the Audit Committee are Mr. Eickerman (who acts as Chairman), Mr. Orchow and Mr. Duff.
+The members of the Audit Committee during 2012 were Mr. Eickerman (who acts as Chairman), Mr. Orchow and Mr. Duff.
 Each of the Directors is considered "independent" as defined under Rule 5605(c)(2) of the NASDAQ listing rules and under Rule 10A-3 of the Exchange Act.
 The Committee operates under a formal written charter approved by the Committee and adopted by the Board of Directors.
-The Board of Directors has determined that director Kenneth S. Eickerman meets the definition of "audit committee financial expert" set forth in Item 401 of Regulation S-K, as promulgated by the SEC.
-The Audit Committee held four meetings during the year ended December 31, 2010 and four meetings in 2011.
+The Audit Committee held four meetings during the year ended December 31, 2011 and four meetings in 2012.
 The responsibilities of the Audit Committee include monitoring compliance with Company policies and applicable laws and regulations, making recommendations to the full Board of Directors concerning the adequacy and accuracy of internal systems and controls, the appointment of auditors and the acceptance of audits, and monitoring management's efforts to correct any deficiencies discovered in an audit or supervisory examination.